-The District prohibits discrimination, including harassment, against any student on the basis of race, color, religion, sex, gender, national origin, disability, age, or any other basis prohibited by law.
+The District prohibits discrimination, including harassment, against any student on the basis of race, color, religion, sex, gender, national origin, age, disability, or any other basis prohibited by law.
 The District prohibits dating violence, as defined by this policy.
-Retaliation against anyone involved in the process set out in this policy is a violation of District policy.
+Retaliation against anyone involved in the complaint process is a violation of District policy and is prohibited.